Recommended Bird Watching Equipment, Gear and Resources

 Below is a list of my favorite birding gear along with the product I am currently using.

-I am very happy with this purchase!
-The field of view is amazing, especially compared to my old binoculars.
-The colors are especially bright and I am impressed with the image quality.
+I am pleased with this purchase!
+The field of view is terrific, especially compared to my old binoculars.
+The colors are exceptionally bright, and I am impressed with the image quality.

 - Binocular Harness: I find that the strap included with most binoculars can get uncomfortable while hanging from your neck.
 Try finding a binocular harness that fits your optic.
 Highly recommended!